 Canning jar stuck?
-You’ve already tried the trick where you smack the bottom or the spoon around the edge of the lid?
-If you’re wondering how to open a canning jar that’s stuck, or has a tightly secured lid that just won’t budge, there are a few tricks you can utilize to get the job done.
-Obviously, depending on what’s in the jar (liquids, powder, etc), you’ll want to be careful in your execution to prevent spilling.
-But, these are a few simple ways you can go about opening a canning jar, that’s been sitting in the cabinet for too long and simply won’t twist open.
+You’ve already tried the trick where you smack the bottom of the spoon around the edge of the lid?
+But, if you’re wondering how to open a canning jar that’s stuck or has a tightly secured lid that won’t budge, there are a few tricks you can utilize to get the job done.
+Of course, depending on what’s in the jar (liquids, powder, etc.), you’ll want to be careful in your execution to prevent spilling.
+But, these are a few simple ways you can go about opening a canning jar that’s been sitting in the cabinet for too long and won’t twist open.

-Yes, thermal expansion is your friend when it comes to removing the lid off of a canning jar.
-The reason heat works is because
+Yes, thermal expansion is your friend when removing the lid off of a canning jar.
+The reasons heat works are because:

-This approach is one you’re only going to want to utilize if the canning jar and lid aren’t reusable.
-If this is the case, you can take a knife or other sharp object, to puncture a hole through the top of the lid.
-Or, to poke several holes on top of the lid.
-Doing this is going to serve the purpose of relieving the pressure and helping remove air from the can.
-Similar to the vacuum seal process below, this method will help increase air flow which is constricted, and will make it much easier for you to unhinge the top of a canning jar, if a lid is stuck on extremely tightly and will not budget.
-Remember, however, with this approach, you’re going to have to toss the canning jar and lid once you do puncture the hole through it.
+This approach is one you’re only going to utilize if the canning jar and lid aren’t reusable.
+If this is the case, you can take a knife or other sharp object to puncture a hole through the top of the lid.
+Or to poke several holes on top of the lid.
+Doing this will serve the purpose of relieving the pressure and helping remove air from the can.
+Similar to the vacuum seal process below, this method will help increase airflow constricted and make it much easier for you to unhinge the top of a canning jar if a lid is stuck on extremely tightly and will not budget.
+Remember, however, with this approach, you’re going to have to toss the canning jar and lid once you puncture the hole through it.

-Rubber will help you get a good grip onto the metal jar lid.
+Rubber will help you get a good grip on the metal jar lid.
 Wear a rubber glove to try to open the canning jar.
-The rubber glove will allow you to get a better grip on the jar, where your bare hands aren’t going to have as much texture, therefore, you can’t apply as much strength to opening the jar.
+The rubber glove will allow you to get a better grip on the jar, where your bare hands aren’t going to have as much texture, therefore, you can’t apply as much strength to open the jar.
 And, if you’ve previously applied heat to the jar’s lid to help loosen it from the can, this is a great approach to twisting it off quickly and easily, instead of trying to grip onto a hot metal lid with your bare hands.
-If you did previously run it under warm water, make sure you do dry the lid and canning jar off, in order to guarantee you get the best and firmest grip around the lid with your rubber glove.
+If you previously ran it under warm water, make sure you dry the lid and canning jar off to guarantee you get the best and firmest grip around the lid with your rubber glove.

-If you’re dealing with a brand new, vacuum sealed canning jar, using a vacuum to help break the seal is a good approach to opening it up for the first time.
+If you’re dealing with a brand new, vacuum-sealed canning jar, using a vacuum to help break the seal is an excellent approach to opening it up for the first time.
 A bottle opener, or even a butter knife, are great options to help you prop the seal off.
-These will help eliminate the vacuum closure around the jar, and remove the built up air pressure which is shutting the canning jar’s lid onto it so tightly.
+These will help eliminate the vacuum closure around the jar and remove the built-up air pressure, shutting the canning jar’s lid onto it so tightly.

-Yes, we did mention this in the introduction, but it can help release some of the tension under the lid, to help you prop open the canning jar.
+Yes, we did mention this in the introduction, but it can help release some of the tension under the lid to help you prop open the canning jar.
 Take a metal or wooden spoon, and tap it around the edges of the jar’s lid.
 Make sure you go around the entire jar’s lid to help remove air from the seal.
 Using a spoon will also help to remove any dislodged food which is stuck beneath the lid.
-If foods are liquid or if they are sugary, this can create an additional barrier, which will make the canning jar even harder to open.
-Therefore, utilizing the spoon to remove that food, and help eliminate some of the tension that’s built up below the lid, will help make it a little easier for you to untwist the lid and get the canning jar opened a little easier.
+If foods are liquid or sugary, this can create an additional barrier, making the canning jar even harder to open.
+Therefore, utilizing the spoon to remove that food, and help eliminate some of the tension built up below the lid, will help make it a little easier for you to untwist the lid and get the canning jar opened a little easier.

 No, this won’t automatically cause the lid to twist off on its own magically.
-However, this can help relieve some of the air tight pressure and compression that’s causing the lid to remain intact in a right side up position.
+However, this can help relieve some of the air-tight pressure and compression, causing the lid to remain intact in a right-side-up position.
 While upside down, you might want to tap the sides of the lid with a spoon or even utilize that handy trick of smacking the bottom of the jar.
-This can further help relieve some of the tension that’s built up, especially if the jar’s been closed tight for some time.
+This can further help relieve some of the tension built up, especially if the jar’s been closed tight for some time.